 But despite the good intentions the government has been putting together, including programs for families, livelihood, and repatriation assistance, many overseas Filipino workers still express their dissatisfaction over the performance of its agencies, notably the Overseas Workers Welfare Administration.

 Does this mean OFWs are a bunch of whiny folks who are hard to please?
 Before we can answer that question, it’s better to dig deeper and assess what caused the hostile attitude of some Filipinos abroad towards OWWA.

 OWWA procedures are either impractical or complicated

 Aimed at establishing proper documentation of Filipino workers abroad and a handy system to provide appropriate help when needed, the overseas employment certificate was also established to deter human trafficking activities.
-While all these intentions are good, until recently, obtaining OECs have become a very tedious process for OFWs to comply.
-Which was why we urged its abolition before OWWA introduced an online system.
+While all these intentions are good, until recently, obtaining OECs has become a very tedious process for OFWs to comply with.
+This was why we urged its abolition before OWWA introduced an online system.